FAQ

 Does Transportation call when a bus is running late?

 No, unless there are extenuating circumstances.
-Transportation does send out Bus Alert text messages to parents and students when a bus is running more than 10-15 minutes.
-Text messages are sent out to phone numbers provided through your child’s Infinite Campus record.
+Transportation does send out Bus Alert email and push notifications to OnBoard to parents and students when a bus is running more than 10-15 minutes.
+Messages are sent out to email addresses provided through your child’s Infinite Campus record.
 You may also check the status of the bus by checking our new Onboard bus tracking app or you may choose to call the Transportation Call Center at 799-8100 after 15 minutes beyond the scheduled stop time.

 Who is responsible for my child on the way to and from the bus stop?